jxcore/jxcore/docs/plain/jxcore-messaging.markdown

 This event fires, whenever user calls `SendToGroup()` method.
 If no listener is attached to this event, messages are always sent.

-Attaching to this event gives you control, whether to allow for sending particular message or not.
+Attaching to this event gives you control, whether to allow a particular message to be sent or not.

-The `allow` argument is a function, which should be called if you want to let the message to be sent.
+The `allow` argument is a function, which should be called upon if you want to let the message to be sent.

 client-side (index.html):